 Maryam Monsef, Minister of Status of Women for the Canadian Federal government, and Randy Boissonnault, Member of Parliament for Edmonton-Centre, on May 4 announced $10 million in funding for projects that address the root causes of economic insecurity for women in communities across Canada.
-More than 30 projects are to benefit from the funding, including Elevate Aviation based in Edmonton, Alberta, which received $426,000.
+More than 30 projects are to benefit the funding, including Elevate Aviation based in Edmonton, Alberta, which received $426,000.

 The Support for Women’s Economic Security program was first announced in October 2017 to improve women’s long-term economic stability and advance gender equality in Canada.
 The Federal government explains, that in 2015, women in Canada earned just 87 cents for every dollar earned by men.
 They are also much more likely to work on a part-time basis, making up 76 percent of all part-time workers, with 25 percent of women reporting childcare responsibilities as their reason for working part-time.

 Founded by Kendra Kincade in 2014, Elevate Aviation is a national not-for-profit organization designed to promote the participation of women in aviation.
 Kincade describes the rise of Elevate Aviation in the May/June issue of Wings magazine in her new column Women in Aviation.
 She has more than 18 years of experience as an Air Traffic Controller with NAV Canada.

 “Through this funding, we will be able help more women achieve economic security through successful careers in aviation,” said Kincade, Chair of Elevate Aviation, during the funding announcement, on stage with Monsef in Edmonton.
 “Supporting women as they pursue their dreams in aviation is our mission, and with this funding, we will be able to continue to make a difference in the lives of women in Canada.”